phase2/frontend-docs/particle/development/approach.md

 {% tab title="Javascript" %}
 All javascript should be written in ES6 \(ES2015\) according to the [AirBnB JavaScript Style Guide](https://github.com/airbnb/javascript).
 Webpack will use Babel to transpile all javascript back to ES5 in emitted bundles.

+@todo: add tips on how to code in PL and others.

+### Enquire.JS

+Particle includes the Enquire.JS library for Javascript-enabled breakpoint matching.
+Read more about this here: http://wicky.nillia.ms/enquire.js/

 {% endtab %}

 {% tab title="Twig" %}